Proficiency Testing Scheme

 |Open to Good Delivery and Non-Good Delivery refiners and other assaying labs||Only for currently accredited Good Delivery refiners|

 |Single piece of gold is assayed and results submitted to the facilitator FAPAS.||Broader scope than assay testing alone, it also includes production and financial assessments.|

 |Anonymous – the facilitator FAPAS receives the data from each participant and assigns them a code.
 This code is only shared with the individual participant and not with the other participants or with the LBMA so all companies remain anonymous.||The PAM scheme is an assessment programme run directly between the LBMA and the Good Delivery refiner and is therefore not anonymised.
 Where the process involves third-party testing of dip samples by the LBMA’s referees, the participant’s identity is anonymised and individual samples assigned a code.|

 |Results are published in an annual report using the lab’s assigned codes only.
 This provides all participants with the opportunity to compare their results against the others involved in the scheme.||Results of PAM are reported back confidentially to the individual refiner only.|

-- PT is really designed for participants to test the assay in their normal testing environment, i.e. it is not expected that they do anything that they wouldn’t normally do.
-With PAM, however, it is expected that labs would make extra special efforts to achieve assaying accuracy|
+|Participants conduct their assay tests under normal conditions (i.e. it is not expected that they do anything that they wouldn’t normally do).||Under PAM, labs are expected to make extra special efforts to achieve assaying accuracy|